nrs-org/novelslop/content/vol_01/chap_06.typ

   "Really?"

   Mikoto unexpected jump into the conversation, leaving Mona even more speechless than before.
+If you could not count, then this was the third time now.

   Poor girl.
-Her mind could not withstand the chain of events unfolding before her very own eyes.
+Her mind could not withstand the chain of complex events unfolding before her very own eyes.

   Uta's overwhelming presence almost made Mona forget that there was yet another girl standing in front of her.